Mark Bertolini, chief executive officer at health insurance provider Aetna, believes we should all start doing yoga at work.

 Now, Bertolini is inspiring other employers to start giving yoga classes at work.
 He’s taken off his tie and now wears a metal amulet that read Sohum.
 In Sanskrit, Sohum means, “You and I are one with the universe.”
 It’s a mantra that is often recited in meditation.
 It’s not the sort of message you generally relate to CEOs.

 But Bertolini is not your average CEO.

 His life was changed when he miraculously survived a near-death skiing accident.
 Immediately afterward, he set about overhauling his health regimen, introduced key changes for the Aetna business, and began to offer free meditation and yoga classed to his employees—which totals more than 13,000 people.
-He then began to sell those same yoga and meditation classes to other insurance companies.
+He then began to sell those same yoga classes to other insurance companies.
 And as though that weren’t enough, he raised salaries by 33%.

 Aetna’s yoga classes have revolutionised the business.
 Since Bertonli took over as chief executive operator in 2010 Aetna’s stock has tripled and is now sitting at a record high.

 Many managers use meditation at work for themselves.
 But it’s important for the entire company to practice both yoga and meditation.

 Attending Aetna for the day is like visiting the wall street version of a meditation retreat.
 Of course there’s business continually occurring, but at the same time there are employees dresses in yoga pants doing asanas, and others sitting on the floor in lotus position meditating.
 Offices are often decorated with religious or spiritual statues, like Bertolini’s statue to the Hindu deity Ganesha, and the attitude of the company is one of peaceful relaxation and oneness, the sort of place anyone would be lucky to work.